 One potent tool is global market segmentation, which refers to identifying and categorizing potential customers based on their shared characteristics.
 Toyota, for example, markets its robust, heavy-duty trucks predominantly to African and Middle Eastern markets, considering the rough terrains common in these regions.

 Another marketing technique gaining prominence is standardization, where a company uses a uniform marketing approach across all markets.
-This technique, however, requires a careful balance to avoid cultural insensitivity or mismatch with market demands.
+Partnering with a B2B marketing agency can help businesses navigate this strategy, requiring a careful balance to avoid cultural insensitivity or mismatch with market demands.

 Challenges in Global Business Operations